 So how do we best ensure a project is likely to succeed?
 Look at the many faces of failure, be conscious of them and organized about understanding each of the failure points — and minimizing them.

-Said differently, in any given project, as the project starts and at regular intervals, we ask ourselves: “if this project will fail, why?” and we create a checklist and then regularly stay on top of these likely failure points.
+Said differently, in any given project, as the project starts and at regular intervals, we ask ourselves: “If this project will fail, why?” and we create a checklist and then regularly stay on top of these likely failure points.

 Every project has a different risk profile.
 Some have an extreme technical complexity.
 Some have requirements that change at a pace so dizzying it could sink any ship.
 Some have a vision so ambitious with a budget so tight.
 And so forth.

 There is a saying, “Success has many fathers, but failure is an orphan.”
-At UV, our strategy is that both success and failure have a huge number of fathers and mothers, including step- ones.
+At UV, our strategy is that both success and failure have a huge number of fathers and mothers, including step-ones.

-(You humble writer here prides himself on always being to blame for failures, and ensuring that when things go well, everyone else gets the credit.)
+(Your humble writer here prides himself on always being at fault for failures, and ensuring that when things go well, everyone else gets the credit.)
 We know that failure can come in many ways, many of which are just impossible to predict — but we use our time, energy, and creativity to consistently do what we can to map out and minimize the chances of these scenarios from happening.
 And, thank goodness to both the “New Gods and the Old Gods” of Game of Thrones’ Westeros, we’ve been doing a great job so far at not just avoiding failures but at making our clients continually fall in love with our work.

 And we can only hope that as we continue confronting the many-faced God of death, that we’re as cute as Ayra is.